Bruces sketch: Description

 The sketch involves four stereotypical "ocker" Australians of the period, who are all wearing khakis and cork hats.
 All are named Bruce, hence being known as the Bruces.

-The skit begins with three Bruces sitting at a table, as someone sings Waltzing Matilda in the background.
-The boss Bruce arrives with a new staff member, a "pommie" (person from England) named Michael Baldwin (played by Terry Jones) of what turns out to be a meeting of the Philosophy Department of the fictitious University of Woolloomooloo (see below).
-Because Baldwin's first name is different from that of everyone else, he is asked if he minds being called "Bruce" to avoid confusion.
+The skit begins with a shot of a man’s kneecap, labelled (as part of the episode’s theme, "How to Recognise Different Parts of the Body").
+The camera zooms out to reveal it as belonging to an Australian man named Bruce (Eric Idle), who is seated with two other men, also named Bruce (Graham Chapman and Michael Palin).
+Their boss, a fourth Bruce (John Cleese) arrives with a new staff member, a "pommie" (Englishman) named Michael Baldwin (Terry Jones).
+The setting turns out to be a meeting of the Philosophy Department of the University of Woolamaloo.
+Because Baldwin's first name is different from everyone else's, he is asked if he minds being called "Bruce" to avoid confusion.

 The department appears to be situated in nothing more than a simple wooden building somewhere near Uluru/Ayers Rock (which is visible in the distance behind them) in Australia's Northern Territory.

-The Bruces all have a common fondness for lager beer and a dislike of "poofters" (a derogatory Australian and English slang word for a homosexual).
-John Cleese's character (who in a later sketch is called Bruce Beer) recites the seven faculty rules at the University of Woolloomooloo:
+The Bruces share a fondness for lager beer and a dislike of "poofters" (a derogatory Australian and English slang word for a homosexual).
+Cleese's character (who in a later sketch is called Bruce Beer) recites the seven faculty rules of the University of Woolamaloo: